hackshackers/hackshackers-hugo-content/blog/2010/04/hackshackers-unite-our-first-storytellinghacking-event-may-21-23.md

 ---
 title: 'Hacks/Hackers Unite: Our first storytelling/hacking event, May 21-23'
+authors:
+- Burt Herman
+date: "2010-04-20"
+_migration:
+  id: 378
+  timestamp: 1483471679
 tags:
 - collaboration
-- hacks/hackers unite
 - storytelling
 categories:
 - News
-authors:
-- Burt Herman
-date: "2010-04-20"
-_migration:
-  id: 378
-  timestamp: 1482973867
 ---

 Hacks/Hackers began as a meetup, but the vision for the group is about more than social gatherings.
 There&#8217;s already been so much talk about the future of journalism.
 We wanted to create a community of people leading the charge and building that future.